KieranJeffreySmart/windows-containers/Recipies/create-an-azure-devops-release-pipeline.md

 In order to release you will need at least one Windows Agent.
 Follow this [guide](https://docs.microsoft.com/en-us/azure/devops/pipelines/agents/v2-windows?view=azure-devops) to create a self-host agent in Azure Devops.

 You should already have created a build pipeline to trigger the release.
-For more information on creating a build pipeline follow this [guide](/PBS-Tanzu-Engagement-Discoveries/Containerising-A-Windows-Application/Create-an-Azure-DevOps-build-pipeline)

 You will need to create a service connection for the cluster you want to deploy to.
 Follow this [guide](https://docs.microsoft.com/en-us/azure/devops/pipelines/library/service-endpoints?view=azure-devops&tabs=yaml) to create and manage service connections on Azure Devops.